WHO WE ARE

 WHAT WE DO

-AFGC promotes the role the industry plays in sustaining Australia, economic, community and environmental health.
-It advocates on issues of concern and interest to the industry, and acts as a forum to discuss and pursue those issues.
+AFGC promotes the role the industry plays in sustaining Australia’s economic, community and environmental health.
+We advocate on issues of concern and interest to the industry, and acts as a forum to discuss and pursue those issues.

-AFGC makes representations to the Government, the retailers and other relevant organisations and key stakeholders on matters that affect the industry.
-We liaise with government departments on food legislation, trade practices, and environmental issues, working where needed.
+We make representations to Government, retailers and other key stakeholders on matters that affect the industry.
+We liaise with government departments on food legislation, trade practices, environmental issues, and other areas where needed.

 The AFGC office is in Canberra where close working relationships with relevant government departments are maintained.